Jalan Besar Stadium

 Jalan Besar Stadium, officially the Jalan Besar ActiveSG Stadium, is a football stadium located in Kallang, Singapore.
-The stadium is part of the Jalan Besar Sports and Recreation Centre, a community sports facility that includes the stadium as well as a swimming complex.
+The stadium is part of the Jalan Besar Sports and Recreation Centre, a community sports facility.

 It is the home ground of the Singapore Premier League club Young Lions.
 The stadium is also used as an alternative home ground to the National Stadium by the Singapore national football team.
 The Football Association of Singapore (FAS) is also headquartered within the stadium.

 Location

 Jalan Besar Stadium is located along Tyrwhitt Road, within the close proximity of the major road Jalan Besar, hence its name.

 History

 Opening

 The original stadium was opened on Boxing Day 1929 by president of the Municipal Commission of Singapore, R. J. Farrer, with the nearby Farrer Park named after him.
 It is considered to be the birthplace of Singapore football.
 Malaya Cup matches were played at the stadium from 1932 to 1966, and Malaysia Cup matches from 1967 to 1973.